 The Taj Mahal looms fairytale-like from the banks of the Yamuna River.
 It's India’s most recognized monument and is also one of the Seven Wonders of the World.
-The Taj Mahal has a rich history dating back to 1630 AD.
-It’s actually a tomb that contains the body of Mumtaz Mahal -- the wife of Mughal emperor Shah Jahan.
+It has a rich history dating back to 1630 AD and is actually a tomb that contains the body of Mumtaz Mahal -- the wife of Mughal emperor Shah Jahan.
 He had it built as an ode to his love for her.
 It's made out of marble and took 22 years and 20 000 workers to complete.
 Words cannot do the Taj Mahal justice, its incredible detail simply has to be seen to be appreciated.

 6 a.m. to 7 p.m. every day except Friday (when it's closed for prayer).
 The Taj Mahal is also open for moonlight viewing from 8.30 p.m. until 12.30 a.m., two days before and after each full moon.

 Entry Fees and Information: